Signs Your Home Might Be Hiding a Termite Infestation (And How to Tackle the Problem)

 Now that we understand the impact of a termite infestation, let's dive into the signs that your home may be harboring these wood-munching pests.

 Termites may not leave behind obvious signs of their presence, but there are some subtle clues that can help you catch an infestation early on.
-Look out for these seemingly innocent signs that could be an indication of termites in your home:
+Look out for these seemingly innocent signs that could be an indication of

 1. Mud Tubes